HylandSoftware/trebuchet/README.md

 #### Using an AWS Credentials File
 In this example, using an AWS credential file, we can use profiles from the file to set region, access keys, and roles to assume.
-In the Jenkinsfile, we set [2 AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html): `AWS_PROFILE` (the profile we want to use) and `AWS_SHARED_CREDENTIALS_FILE` to tell
+In the Jenkinsfile, we set [an AWS environment variable](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html): `AWS_SHARED_CREDENTIALS_FILE` to tell
 Trebuchet where to find the credentials file as it not in the default `~/.aws/credentials` location.
+We then use the `--profile` flag to specify the profile to use.

 Credentials file stored in Jenkins as a secret file with id `aws-credentials-file`: